petebytes/cookbook-devtrail/README.md

 # Misc

 Uses Vagrant boxes from [Opscode's Bento Project](https://github.com/opscode/bento), and they're the same people that make Chef.
 If you or your company want to use your own boxes, Bento is a good starting point!
+For now, I'm using [Puppet Labs' Fedora 18 box](http://puppet-vagrant-boxes.puppetlabs.com/), since I had some issues with Fedora 18 and 19 on Bento.  tl;dr: these boxes come from safe sources.

+- See the [Vagrant docs](doc/VAGRANT.md) for instructions on setting up Vagrant

 # License and Authors